MithamoMorgan/LUX_Academy_Week_2_Project_EDA/README.md

 #### 6. Pressure:
 Anomaly: The pressure in April (100.72 hPa) is slightly lower compared to March (101.34 hPa) and May (101.06 hPa).
 Possible Reason: April might have experienced a significant low-pressure system, which is often associated with stormy or unsettled weather.
 This could explain the dip in pressure during that month.

-Conclusion:
+### Insights:
+#### Seasonal Patterns:
+* **Temperature and Dew Point:** Follow a typical seasonal pattern, with colder and drier conditions in winter, and warmer, more humid conditions in summer.
+* **Pressure:** Generally higher in late fall (November) and lower in spring (April), suggesting stable weather in fall and more unsettled conditions in spring.
+* **Anomalies Identified:**</br>
-April Anomalies: Both humidity and pressure show anomalies in April, suggesting that this month might have experienced atypical weather conditions, such as a storm system or an unusual cold snap, leading to lower pressure and humidity levels.
+  * **April Anomalies:** Both humidity and pressure show anomalies in April, suggesting that this month might have experienced atypical weather conditions, such as a storm system or an unusual cold snap, leading to lower pressure and humidity levels.
-December Anomalies: December shows anomalies in visibility and wind speed, potentially due to winter weather patterns like fog, mist, or snow reducing visibility, and stronger winds associated with winter storms.
+  * **December Anomalies:** December shows anomalies in visibility and wind speed, potentially due to winter weather patterns like fog, mist, or snow reducing visibility, and stronger winds associated with winter storms.
-Winter vs. Summer Patterns: There is a clear contrast between winter and summer months in terms of wind speed and visibility, reflecting the typical seasonal differences where winter brings more dynamic and sometimes harsher weather conditions.
+  * **Winter vs. Summer Patterns:** There is a clear contrast between winter and summer months in terms of wind speed and visibility, reflecting the typical seasonal differences where winter brings more dynamic and sometimes harsher weather conditions.
+* **Wind Speed and Visibility:**
+  * **Winter:** Higher wind speeds and lower visibility, particularly in January and December, reflect the impact of dynamic weather systems and winter conditions.
+  * **Summer:** Calmer winds and higher visibility, especially in July, indicate more stable and clear atmospheric conditions typical of summer.
+* **Overall Stability:**
+The data shows that seasonal changes largely follow expected patterns, but specific months like April and December exhibit notable deviations, highlighting periods of atypical weather.